Deploying Quarkus applications to OpenShift

 quarkus.openshift.env.configmaps=my-config-map,another-config-map

-which would generate the following in the container definition:
+which generates the following in the container definition:

 envFrom: